Yona-W/OpeNITHM/readme.md

 Use the command `g` to confirm your changes registered.

+**NOTE:** Serial configuration will not work with serial lights.
+Disable this feature to allow for configuration.

 #### Output

 By default, the program will run in NKRO Keyboard mode.
 The specific keyboard keys are set in `USBOutput.cpp`, but are listed here in order of left to right: